inc4/shardnet-ops/challenges/Challenge-005.md

 -> ```near login```

-And pass the authorization procedure by clicking on the link in the browser.
+Then pass the authorization procedure by clicking on the link in the browser.

 ![img1](https://github.com/inc4/shardnet-ops/blob/be5420d6b3a3b93c7c076d7a5cdcf018611c1f8e/challenges/img/img1.png)